-If overly leafy salads aren’t your thing, I think you’ll really appreciate this spring pea salad with avocado, cucumber, and feta.
+If overly leafy salads aren’t your thing, I think you’ll really appreciate this spring pea salad.

 There is a lettuce base, but there’s so much on top, you’ll hardly notice!
 I like to use fresh spinach leaves for a deeper color and boost of antioxidants.